FCOO/fcoo-application/README.md

 ### Create main structure with menus on left-, right, top- or bottom-side

-See `src/fcoo-application-main.js` and `src/fcoo-application-top-menu.js` for documentation on how to create main structure and top-menu
+See `src/fcoo-application-main.js` and `src/fcoo-application-top-menu.js` for documentation on how to create main structure, top-menu, and menus using [jquery-bootstrap-mmenu](https://github.com/FCOO/jquery-bootstrap-mmenu) and [mmenu](https://mmenujs.com/)

 ### Namespace `window.fcoo`
 All global variables, methods, and options in the package is located in namespace `window.fcoo`